Here’s how much a beach badge costs in South Jersey

 SEA ISLE CITY

-Beach tags: $25 seasonal, $10 weekly (Saturday to Saturday), $5 daily, free on Wednesdays.
-Free for children ages 11 and younger and veterans, as well as active military members and their families.
+Beach tags: $25 seasonal, $10 weekly, $5 daily, free on Wednesdays.
+Free for children 11 and younger and veterans, as well as active military members and their families.

 STONE HARBOR